-Having a white discharge during pregnancy is common and considered normal, as it normally occurs due to the changes that happen in the body during pregnancy.
+Having white discharge during pregnancy is common and considered to be normal.
+It occurs due to hormonal changes that happen during pregnancy.

-However, if the discharge is followed by other symptoms, such as pain or burning sensation when urinating, itchiness or foul smell, it can also be a sign of infection or inflammation in the genital area, and it is therefore important to visit a gynecologist, to get a correct diagnosis and adequate treatment.
+However, if the discharge is followed by other symptoms, such as pain or burning when urinating, itchiness or a foul odor, it can also be a sign of infection or inflammation in the genital area.
+Therefore you should see your obstetrician for assessment and possible treatment if you do have other symptoms.

-It’s important that the cause of the discharge be identified and treated - in serious cases - to avoid complications during pregnancy, which can place the baby in danger, or to prevent the baby from getting infected during labor.
+It’s important that the cause of the discharge be identified and treated if necessary to avoid complications during pregnancy, to prevent any complications with the pregnancy or delivery.

 The main causes of white discharge during pregnancy include:

-A white odorless discharge during pregnancy is absolutley normal and happens due to the pregnancy hormonal changes.
-Therefore, this type of discharge it is not a reason to worry.
-In addition, it is normal for the expectant mother to notice more discharge as the pregnancy progresses due to the increasing pressure on the uterus.
+A white odorless discharge during pregnancy is absolutely normal and happens due to the pregnancy-related hormonal changes.
+This type of discharge it is not a cause for concern, It is also normal for the expectant mother to notice increased discharge as the pregnancy progresses due to increasing pressure on the uterus.

-What to do: normally no treatment is necessary, however, it's important that the expectant mother continually checks if there are other signs or symptoms that could indicate an infection, such as foul smell, itchness or pain.
+What to do: Normally, no treatment is necessary.
+However, it's important that the expectant mother monitors for other signs or symptoms that could indicate an infection, such as foul smell, itchiness or pain.
 If so, it is recommended to visit a doctor, so a diagnosis can be done and adequate treatment started.

 A yeast infection, or candidiasis, is a fungal infection commonly caused by Candida albicans.
 It is associated with white discharge, intense itching, redness and swelling in the genital area, as well as causing burning and pain when urinating.
 Learn more about what causes a yeast infection and other symptoms some women experience.

-What to do: it’s important that pregnancy candidiasis is treated according to doctor’s orders to avoid the baby getting infected during labor.
-Therefore, the doctor may prescribe vaginal creams or ointments, such as Miconazole, Clotrimazole or Nystatin.
+What to do: It’s important that yeast infections are treated as instructed by your doctor to avoid the baby getting infected during labor.
+The doctor may prescribe vaginal creams or ointments, such as miconazole, clotrimazole or nystatin.

 What to do: it is recommended to consult a gynecologist to confirm the diagnosis of colpitis and, if necessary, start adequate treatment, that can be done with antibiotics.